-An Oscar winning or a Roger Ebert-certified movie always promises a nice time.
-Yes, after a busy yet boring day, got to watch this incredible piece of storytelling The Secret in Their Eyes (El Secreto de Sus Ojos).
+An Oscar-winning or a Roger Ebert-certified movie always promises a nice time.
+Yes, after a busy yet boring day, I got to watch this incredible piece of storytelling The Secret in Their Eyes (El Secreto de Sus Ojos).

 The plot seems very usual, as a writer who was once a lawyer now wants to write something on a case that was in limelight then.
-But this is not just another case of a murder mystery, as the case ends up affecting many other lives.
-Benjamin as legal investigator of that case had witnessed the bruised body of a beautiful young schoolteacher called Liliana Coloto at the crime scene, which haunts him till date.
+But this is not just another case of murder mystery, as the case ends up affecting many other lives.
+Benjamin as the legal investigator of that case had witnessed the bruised body of a beautiful young schoolteacher called Liliana Coloto at the crime scene, which haunts him to date.

 Out of shock and intent to find the culprit for that brutal murder and rape, Benjamin and his colleague and best friend Sandoval (Guillermo Francella) vehemently tried to go all out to find the man responsible for the crime.
 On their way to the investigation, Benjamin also meets the lady’s traumatized husband, Morales (Pablo Rago), who was so deeply in love with her wife that he used to come and sit at the railway station every day for a whole year to find out if the culprit ever tries to leave the city.